 Do you ever feel older than your years?
 Travel can provide a solution.
 According to the latest findings by Dr. Hambrick, openness to experiences can soften people’s experience of growing older.
 In other words, travel makes us feel young again.

 Traveling later in life is not only important, but highly recommended.
 Go ahead and explore the world — your brain will thank you.

 So, Where to Next, Brain?

-Now that you know all the cognitive benefits of travel, it’s time to choose your next destination.
+Now that you know how traveling changes your brain, it’s time to choose your next destination.
 Will you go somewhere you’ve never been before?
 Or to a familiar haunt but with new activities?

 Let us know your favorite place to stretch your brain!